 Cash flow is the oxygen of your business.
 This holds true especially when you need to take it off ground.
-And many businesses flounder because they lack investment to support the execution of the idea.
+And many businesses flounder because they lack the investment to support the execution of the idea.
 Often, securing the investment is what discourages founders with a solid idea from getting started at all, as they cite the lack of resources to be a deal-breaker.
 So, today we look at online business ideas with low investment and a good chance for an ROI.
-They can help you not only run a successful business but also secure funds for a new venture that is too expensive and risky at this point.
+They can help you run a successful business and secure funds for a new venture that is too expensive and risky at this point.

 Here is the list of online business ideas we’ll explore:

 - Social media agency

 Once you read this article and check all the online business ideas we suggest, you will know what it takes to get started and how much you need to invest in each idea.